vanki2003/Dissertation/README.md

 -   **Data Sources for Maltese News and Stock Prices:** Since Malta is a smaller market, ensure you have reliable and accessible data sources for both news articles and historical stock prices.
 -   **Temporal Alignment in Data Collection:** Collecting time-stamped news data and matching it with stock price fluctuations requires precise alignment.
 Ensure that the news data you use has timestamps that allow for effective event-study design or real-time analysis.
 -   **Interdisciplinary Insights:** Combining finance, psychology (for investor sentiment), and machine learning perspectives will give a broader understanding of how news can influence stock prices and predictive accuracy.

+# Note for lit review
+### Read in order:

+- abstract

+- conclusion/results

+- discussions

+- literature review (other research to form their understanding)

+### Optional reading if you want more infomation:

+- method: why, how, how long, where and type of research was done

+- numbers and graphs

+### Summarise:

+- Write concise main points and themes